orassayag/spam-revenge/README.md

 # Spam Revenge

 Built in Match 2021.
 A Node.js + Puppeteer.js application to connect to a random proxy server and to subscribe email addresses to spam newsletters.
+Please note: The project is not finished yet and has been prospered until further notification.

 ## Getting Started

 Clone the application to your computer.
 Steps to view the solution:
 1. Open server application on IDE (I use VSCode).
-2. Terminal: npm i
+2. In the terminal: npm i
-3. In terminal: npm start
+3. In the terminal: npm start

 READ THE FOLLOWING SETTINGS BEFORE YOU BEGIN: